oracc/nammu/README.md

 ## What is Nammu?
-Nammu is a desktop GUI that enables ORACC content creators to edit, check and upload transliterations of Sumerian texts in the form of text files in [ASCII Transliteration Format](http://oracc.museum.upenn.edu/doc/help/editinginatf/) (ATF).
+Nammu is a desktop GUI that enables Oracc content creators to edit, check and upload transliterations of Sumerian texts in the form of text files in [ASCII Transliteration Format](http://oracc.museum.upenn.edu/doc/help/editinginatf/) (ATF).
 It is being developed as a text editor with extended functionality.